 It has been half a decade since the Great Real Estate Meltdown of 2008.

-- The Federal Housing Administration have created phenomenal mortgage loan programs for first time home buyers and for home buyers who have had prior bad credit.
+- The Federal Housing Administration has created phenomenal mortgage loan programs for first time home buyers and for home buyers who have had prior bad credit

-- Costs and fees to get a FHA mortgage loans has been steadily increasing.
+- Costs and fees to get FHA mortgage loans has been steadily increasing

-- A mortgage loan originator needs check on new mortgage rules and regulations on a daily basis in order for him or her to be competent in the business.
+- A mortgage loan originator needs to check on new mortgage rules and regulations on a daily basis in order for him or her to be competent in the business